 6.1.1 Introduction

 This solution is for KI #1 and addresses the security requirements for authorizing UE to access spatial localization services.
-This solution is based on the Service Enabler Architecture Layer (SEAL) Location Management (LM) service to provide spatial localization services (e.g. spatial map management, spatial anchor management), and SEAL identity management (SIM) service to perform UE authorization.
+This solution is based on the SEAL identity management (SIM) service to perform UE authentication and authorization.

 6.1.2 Solution details

 Before getting authorization to specific service, the VAL UE authentication is executed by the SIM-S as described in TS 33.434 [4].
-After successful authentication, the SIM-C requests and receives an access token from SIM-S as shown in Figure 6.1.2.1.
+After successful authentication, the SIM-C requests and receives an access token from SIM-S as shown in Figure 6.1.2-1.

 Figure 6.1.2-1: Get Access Token